bveiseh/Network-Monitor/README.md

    cd enhanced-network-monitor
    ```

-3. Start the services:
+3. Run the Docker installation script:
    ```
-   docker-compose up -d
+   ./install_network_monitor.sh
    ```

+4. Follow the prompts to configure your network monitor:
+   - Choose your preferred LLM provider (Ollama, OpenAI, Anthropic, or Custom)
+   - Enter the required details for your chosen LLM provider
+   - Specify your ping targets (defaults are provided)

+5. The installation script will:
+   - Start the necessary Docker containers (InfluxDB, Grafana, and the network monitor)
+   - Configure Grafana with an automatically generated API key
+   - Import the pre-configured dashboard

-4. Access Grafana at `http://localhost:9834` (default credentials: admin/admin)
+6. Access Grafana at `http://localhost:9834` (default credentials: admin/admin)

-### Option 2: Using Bash (Manual Installation)
+### Option 2: Using Bash (Direct Installation)

-1. Ensure you have Python 3.6+ installed on your system.
+1. Ensure you have sudo privileges on your system.

 2. Clone the repository:
    ```